“Whoever abides in Him does not sin. Whoever sins has neither seen Him nor known Him.”

 Some people believe that the phrase “does not sin” refers to habitually sin as a way of life.
 The Greek present tense does not support this interpretation without the backing of other words that may convey that meaning.
 John’s point is simply that sin and God are incompatible.
 The believer who “abides in Him” is a Christian in fellowship or filled with the Spirit.

 The phrases “whoever commits sin” (3:4) and “whoever abides in Him” are in sharp contrast.
 There is a clear difference in opponents.
-There are those who are morally indifferent and those who recognize the impact of sin on their fellowship with the Lord.
+Some are morally indifferent, and those who recognize the impact of sin on their fellowship with the Lord.

 The believer cannot sin while the Holy Spirit controls him.

 The Bible does not teach that a Christian can reach a state of sinless perfection on earth.
-Christians are not sinless but they sin less.
+Christians are not sinless, but they sin less.
 The new nature goes to war against the old nature.
-The new nature is completely free of sin while the old nature is nothing but sinful.
-The key to victory in the Christian life is to establish momentum where the new nature rises in ascendancy and the old nature falls in “descendancy”.
+The new nature is completely free of sin, while the old nature is nothing but sinful.
+The key to victory in the Christian life is to establish momentum where the new nature rises in the ascendancy, and the old nature falls in “descendancy.”